Las Vegas shooting: Gunman fired for 9 to 11 minutes

 Latest developments

 -- Paddock's girlfriend, Danley flew to LAX from Manila, said Maria Antoinette Mangrobang, a spokeswoman for the Bureau of Immigration in the Philippines.
 Paddock lived in Mesquite, Nevada, with Danley, who was out of the country during the shooting, police said.
-She had entered the Philippines in September 15, and again on September 25, traveling on her Australian passport, she said.
-There has been communication between authorities in the Philippines, the FBI and US Department of Homeland Security, Mangrobang said.
+She had entered the Philippines in September 15, and again on September 25, traveling on her Australian passport, Mangrobang said.
+There has been communication between authorities in the Philippines, the FBI and US Department of Homeland Security, she said.

 -- Paddock wired $100,000 to the Philippines, a law enforcement source said.
 However, officials haven't able to see yet precisely when the wire happened or who was the recipient.
 The FBI is working with Filipino authorities to determine details.